William Contreras Player Props: Brewers vs. Braves

 William Contreras At The Plate

-- Among qualifying hitters, he ranks 35th in batting average, while his on-base percentage ranks 33rd and he is 58th in slugging.
+- Among qualified hitters in MLB play, he ranks 41st in batting average, 37th in on-base percentage, and 63rd in slugging.

-- In 33.3% of his games this year, Contreras has picked up at least one RBI.
-In nine of those games (11.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Contreras has an RBI in 26 of 79 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 44.3% of his games this season, with two or more runs scored in 8.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.